-Joyce J. Jackson is a fine art photographer born in 1972 on Long Island, New York and currently based in Maine.
+Joyce Jackson is a fine art photographer born in 1972 on Long Island, New York and currently based in Maine.
 She received her first camera, a Kodak Instamatic, at the age of five, beginning her love affair with photography.
 Jackson studied photojournalism and art history at Syracuse University.
 During her time at Syracuse she worked at Light Work & Community Darkrooms, the renowned nonprofit photography organization founded in 1973 to support local, national and international photographers.
 The Light Work community of photographers provided an important environment for self-discovery.

 In 1992, Mel Rosenthal, documentary photographer and Artist-in-Residence at Light Work, befriended and assisted her in securing an internship at Impact Visuals, an international cooperative photo agency dedicated to social change through documentary photography.
 Rosenthal was a co-founder of the New York City based agency.
 In 1993, Jackson studied with Pulitzer Prize winning photojournalist, John Kaplan at Syracuse University's London Centre; traveling extensively while abroad.
-She received a B.S. degree in photojournalism from Syracuse University in 1994.
+She received a B.S. degree in photojournalism and art history from Syracuse University in 1994.

 While pursuing her photography she held positions at San Francisco Bay Area & New York photography agencies and galleries, including the Yancey Richardson Gallery in SoHo in 1996.
 In 1997, Jackson took a position at the Sag Harbor Picture Gallery, Sag Harbor, New York, where she met her future husband, the painter, Patrick Mealey.